xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

 ```

 ## Conclusion/Afterword

+We got to the point where, even without knowing much about probabilities of
+the underlying issue, we were able to to gain some insights!

 Consider this my journal on a journey trying to figure out some fun things!
 There might be errors/imprecisions/typos, ...
 I might have committed even